aplzr/mf/LEARNINGS.md

     before_write: Callable[[Any], Any] = lambda v:
 ```

-A registry that collects instances of this spec (one per setting):
+2: A registry that collects instances of this spec (one per setting).
+Setting specifics are handled by functions passed as arguments to each instance.
+The `search_paths` setting, for example, gets as its `normalize` argument a normalization function that takes a relative or absolute path string with forward or backward slashes and returns an absolute path in a posix-like representation:

 ```python
 from .config_utils import normalize_path